soulostar/sqlite-connector/README.md

 ## Intro

 A simple library to make using SQLite's default serialized threading mode more convenient, by automatically sharing connections to the same database.
 That is, if a new connection to database X is requested while there is already an open connection to database X from somewhere else, that existing open connection will be returned to the requester.
-The primary benefit of doing this is avoiding database locking exceptions.
+The primary benefit of doing this is avoiding database locking exceptions, though improved performance has been observed as well.

 This very small project was inspired by [a Stack Overflow question](http://stackoverflow.com/questions/10707434/sqlite-in-a-multithreaded-java-application), in particular:
 > SQLite uses filesystem-based locks for concurrent access synchronization among processes, since as an embedded database it does not have a dedicated process (server) to schedule operations.
 Since each thread in your code creates its own connection to the database, it is treated as a separate process, with synchronization happening via file-based locks, which are significantly slower than any other synchronization method.